Faculty Internationalization Grants

 Size of the Grants

-Projects at three funding levels will be considered:
+Projects at four funding levels will be considered:

-Curriculum Development (maximum award 3K): Material needs (software, library orders) for projects that will enhance curriculum through an international component and/or facilitate international contacts of importance for faculty and their students.
+Curriculum Development (recommended maximum award 3K): Material needs (software, library orders, etc.) for projects that will enhance curriculum through an international component and/or facilitate international contacts of importance for faculty and their students.

-Interdisciplinary Development (maximum award 5K per year): Interdisciplinary or cross-departmental efforts that may involve a university or universities abroad.
+Interdisciplinary Development (recommended maximum award 5K per year): Interdisciplinary or cross-departmental efforts that may involve a university or universities abroad.
 Grants at this level should be solicited by a minimum of two people in two departments working together.
 Interdisciplinary Development grants may be multiyear proposals.

-Strategic Partnership (maximum award 10K per year): Long-range partnership projects that engage TU’s recognized strengths on a macro-level in the international arena.
+Strategic Partnership (recommended maximum award 10K per year): Long-range international partnership projects that engage TU’s recognized strengths on a macro-level in the international arena.
 Successful grants in this area imply an intention to apply for funding from national or international sources.
 Strategic Partnership grants may be multiyear proposals.

 Complete Grant Guidelines